 Every trial user gets in the first bucket and receives a series of time-based and trigger-based emails.
 We want to get our trial users to follow the shortest path to their desired outcome.

-An active user in our platform is someone who has imported email contacts, created at least one email, and activated an email flow.
+An active user in our platform is someone who has imported email contacts, created at least one email and activated an email flow.

 We strictly follow what we call the “simple email formula” that each email should have one goal, one desired outcome for the user, and just one call to action.

-In the email example below, we nudge people to create their first automation flow by providing the quickest shortcut—using templates in our platform.
+In the email example below, we nudge people to create their first automation flow by providing the quickest shortcut — using templates in our platform.

-On top of this, we use a HubSpot to execute and track sales activities that we follow for the hot leads.
+On top of this, we use HubSpot to execute and track sales activities that we follow for the hot leads.

 The sales process is broken into three calls and supported by multiple email/social media follow-ups.